marcorentap/kokkos-high-cpu-usage/README.md

+**Update: This is not a problem with OpenMP backend**

-Kokkos spawns spinning threads that keeps CPU usage at 100%
+Kokkos C++ Threads host backend spawns spinning threads that keeps CPU usage at 100%.